 Connie: Support Coordinator Connie has spent the last 9 months as a case manager at Columbus Community Services.
 Connie earned her Bachelor of Science in Criminal Justice from Albany State University and has 19 years of experience working in the IDD field.
 Connie is married and has 2 teenage daughters.
 During her spear time she enjoys volunteering in the community, reading, and traveling with her family.

-Tammy: Senior Support Coordinator, Tammy, has been working for Columbus Community Services for 4 years.
+Tammy: Intensive Support Coordinator, Tammy, has been working for Columbus Community Services for 4 years.
 She worked as an Intensive Support Coordinator during her second year at Columbus and Senior Support Coordinator for the last 2 years.
 Tammy has 3 prior years of experience working as a Support Coordinator before starting her journey with Columbus.
 Prior to ever becoming a Support Coordinator, she worked directly with individuals with special needs for more than 13 years.
 She earned a Bachelor of Science Degree from Valdosta State University where she participated in the dual education program (Early Childhood/Special Education).
 Tammy is a wife and mother of 2 who loves spending time with her family.
 In her spare time, she loves decorating, making art projects out of wood pallets, and having girl nights with her 2 sisters.

 Ella: Support Coordinator Ella has spent the last 2 years as a case manager at Columbus Community Services.
 Prior to devoting her work full-time to Columbus, Ella earned her Bachelor of Science in Social Work at Delta State University.
 Ella enjoys attending church, praise dancing, spending time with family, shopping, listening to music and helping others.